 It’s no secret that Melbourne is the country’s cultural capital.
-A thriving ecosystem finds world-class public museums next to innovative commercial galleries and edgy artist-run or not-for-profit spaces.
-Whether you’re an aspiring collector, whiling away an afternoon with a quiet wander through a collection or hyped for the latest blockbuster exhibition, there’s art aplenty on offer across the city.
+Our thriving arts scene finds world-class public museums next to innovative commercial galleries and edgy artist-run and not-for-profit spaces.
+Whether you’re an aspiring collector, whiling away an afternoon with a quiet wander through a collection or hyped for the latest blockbuster exhibition, there’s plenty of art on offer across the city.

 Arts Precinct – Southbank and Fed Square

 NGV Australia is the first public art museum dedicated to showcasing Australian art.
 As a starting point, the collection acknowledges the power, primacy and cultural diversity of Aboriginal and Torres Strait Islander art.
 Major historical and contemporary works can be found from renowned Aboriginal artists including Barak, Judy Watson, Emily Kame Kngwarreye and Uta Uta Tjangala.
 On three levels, you’ll find examples of Australian art from colonial painting right up to surveys of notable contemporary artists working across photography, sculpture, video and mixed media.
 General entry is free, 10am to 5pm daily.

 Founded in 1861, the National Gallery of Victoria (NGV) is the oldest and most visited gallery in Australia, and among the top twenty most visited globally.
 Highlights include a program of ticketed exhibitions – previous blockbusters have included Van Gogh, Monet, Degas and Andy Warhol & Ai Wei Wei – but the world-class collection spanning contemporary art, major international historic works, fashion, design and architecture over three levels (including a large outdoor garden) is free.
 A busy calendar of talks and events means there’s always a new reason to revisit.